Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 Microneedling with PRP vs microneedling alone

 Some patients may do well with microneedling alone.
-Others may choose to add PRP because they want additional support for skin repair and collagen remodeling.
+Others may choose to add PRP because they want additional biologic support for the skin's repair response.

-This is why consultation matters.
-PRP should not be thought of as something every patient automatically needs.
+PRP should not be treated as something every patient automatically needs.
 It should be discussed as part of an individualized plan.

 How microneedling with PRP compares with other treatments